Two words. Volunteering. Trips.

 Some testimonials

-• Big thanks to Mils and Ruvi!!
+Big thanks to Mils and Ruvi!
 My body will absolutely hate me tomorrow but had a great weekend working with everyone!

-Joy, volunteer
+Joy, Volunteer

-• Thank you Ruvi and Mils for organising and thank you to everyone else too for making this a very fun weekend!
+Thank you Ruvi and Mils for organising and thank you to everyone else too for making this a very fun weekend!
 Keen for more BCL soon!

 Sam, volunteer

-This is a short film made by Ruvi as his final project at uni.
-It documents a trip to Eugowra, a town five hours west of Sydney which had suffered a devastating flood in late 2022.
-Our group of volunteers went over to help the townsfolk, who almost a year later were still recovering.
-It shows the impact that volunteering can have on not just the recipients, but also the volunteers themselves.
+Beyond City Limits is a short film made by co-founder Ruvi as his final project at uni.
+It documents a trip in late 2023 to Eugowra, a town five hours west of Sydney which had suffered a devastating flood the previous year.
+Our group of volunteers went over to help the townsfolk, who were still recovering.